esikmalazman/Kesan-ML-iOS/README.md

 - Configure AVCaptureSession for camera live preview
 - Load and Perform image analysis with pre-trained Machine Learning model in project
-- Go through apple docs for clear details what each method does
+- Refer to Apple docs to understand the method implementation works
+- Passing data between screens with delegate design pattern

 ## Third Party Frameworks